npritch928/nathanielpritchard.github.io/_pages/about.md

   - /about.html
 ---

-I am Nathaniel Pritchard, a Post Doc at the University of Oxford.
+I am Nathaniel Pritchard, a Post Doctoral Research associate at the University of Oxford.
 I am interested in Randomized Linear Algebra especially with respect to statistical techniques such as linear regression and Generalized Linear Models.

 Recent Papers
 ======